dankelley/dankelley.github.io/_posts/2014-01-30-odd-topography-data.md

 year: 2014
 month: 01
 day: 30
-summary: The Oce dataset named ``topoWorld`` has some weird patterns in the north Pacific (and elsewhere).
-This post offers no explanations, but encourages discussion.
+summary: The Oce dataset named ``topoWorld`` has some intriguing patterns in the north Pacific (and elsewhere).
+I think they are just fault lines, but until I plotted them this way I never realized how much they are like Heaviside functions, with an offset on either side of the fault.
 description: The Oce dataset topoWorld has some weird patterns.
 ---

 I enjoyed the [blog posting](http://menugget.blogspot.ca/2014/01/importing-bathymetry-and-coastline-data.html), which I ran across on R-bloggers, and so I decided to try that author's GMT colourscheme.
-This revealed some odd patterns in the Oce dataset named ``topoWorld``.
+This revealed some intriguing patterns in the Oce dataset named ``topoWorld``.
 The following code produces a graph

 {% highlight r %}
 ## test GMT colours as suggested by